LowLevelDaniel/COIL/coil/dir.md

-# Directives Binary Format (Version 0.1.0)
+# Directives Binary Format (Version 1.0.0)

 COIL directives are binary structures within the COIL Object Format (COF) that control aspects of the assembly process.
-Unlike instructions, directives do not translate directly to executable operations but instead guide the COIL assembler in processing and transforming the binary code.
+Unlike instructions, directives do not translate directly to executable operations but instead guide the COIL processor in processing and transforming the binary code.

+**IMPORTANT NOTE:** This document is part of the COIL specification documentation.
+It does not contain implementation code, but rather describes how the directive binary format should function when implemented.

 ## Binary Structure